What time is the coronavirus briefing today? How to watch latest announcement

 Recent reports have suggested that a five-day relaxation of the rules is being considered, with the possibility of “festive bubbles” being created for the festive period.

-Information regarding which tiers will be in place across different parts of the UK are not expected to be announced until Thursday 26th November.
+Information regarding which tiers will be in place across different parts of the UK will be announced today, Thursday 26th November.

 Will Boris Johnson be at the coronavirus briefing?